by Crystal Sands

 Adding Light to Boost Egg Production

 You can supplement with light as the days get very short.
 This will keep your egg production from completely plummeting because chickens do need light to produce eggs.
-However, many chicken farmers I know do not supplement light in the winter because they want their hens to get the rest during the winter.
+However, we no longer add light to our coop because we have come to understand the value of winter rest to the overall health and lifespan of our hens.

 If you do decide to add light because you want or need the eggs, be sure to use safe lighting, just a 25 watt bulb and keep that bulb away from feathers and bedding.
 Again, be sure to avoid heat lamps.